MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-1-c4251.md

 - No inlined methods of your class use CRT functions or other library functions that use static data.
 For more information, see [Potential errors passing CRT objects across DLL boundaries](../../c-runtime-library/potential-errors-passing-crt-objects-across-dll-boundaries.md).
 - No methods of your class (whether inlined or not) can use types where the instantiation in the EXE and DLL have static data differences.

-You can avoid issues when exporting a class from a DLL by defining your class to have virtual functions, a virtual destructor, and functions to instantiate and delete objects of the type.
-You can then call virtual functions on the type.
+You can avoid issues when exporting a class from a DLL by:

+- define your class to have virtual functions
+- define a virtual destructor
+- define functions to instantiate and delete instances of the type

-C4251 can be ignored if your class is derived from a type in the C++ Standard Library, you're compiling a debug release (**`/MTd`**), and where the compiler error message refers to `_Container_base`.
+You can ignore C4251 if your class is derived from a type in the C++ Standard Library, you're compiling a debug release (**`/MTd`**), and the compiler error message refers to `_Container_base`.

-Think carefully about adding `__declspec(dllexport)` or `__declspec(dllimport)` to a class because it is almost always not the right choice and it can make maintenance more difficult because it makes changing implementation details harder.
+Think carefully about adding `__declspec(dllexport)` or `__declspec(dllimport)` to a class because it's almost always not the right choice and it can make maintenance more difficult because it makes changing implementation details harder.

 ## Example